-Not all people under 25 are out of luck, though.
-The ban only applies to guests who don’t have at least three positive reviews on their profile, so if you’re under 25 and have a few kind words from previous hosts, and no negative reviews, you’ll be good to rent an entire house.
-It’s worth noting that guests under 25 can still book hotel rooms and private rooms in their areas, as well as listings outside their home region.
+The ban only applies to guests in the US, Canada, UK, France, and Spain who don’t have at least three positive reviews on their profile, so if you’re under 25 and have a few kind words from previous hosts, and no negative reviews, you’ll be good to rent an entire house.
+Guests under 25 can still book hotel rooms and private rooms in their areas, as well as listings outside their home region.